-Could grapefruit be good for your kidneys?March 13th, 2014 in Health /
+Could grapefruit be good for your kidneys?March 13, 2014 in Medicine & Health / Health

 Scientists at Royal Holloway, University of London, have discovered that a natural product found in grapefruit can prevent kidney cysts from forming.